How to control?

 > Maintain academic and professional activities while asymptomatic;

-> Avoid crowded and closed places, socially, if it is not essential;
+> Avoid staying in very frequented and closed places, socially, if it is not essential;

-> Check if any of the people with whom you have close contact develop symptoms (fever, cough or difficulty breathing);
+> Check if any of the people with whom you live closely develop symptoms (fever, cough or difficulty breathing);

 > Call the SNS24 line (808 24 24 24), in case any of the referred symptoms arise (in the person or in their neighbors).